 The first official public tree with electric lights was presented, along with the first Radio City Christmas Spectacular show, in 1933 and both have grown to become known around the world as some of NYC’s best-known traditions and attractions.

 Turning around towards the GE Building faces you towards the heart of Rockefeller Center.

 The building was originally built as the RKO Building as its original intention has always been to broadcast radio and television.
-In later years RKO was bought by GE and the building was renamed, however, continued its purpose as the home of NBC studios.
+In later years RKO was bought by GE and the building was renamed.
+However, it continued its purpose as the home of NBC Studios.